-The deviations shown in Fig. 2.4 are maximum differences between the two endmember glacial and inter-glacial modelled scenarios.
+The deviations shown in Fig. 2.4 are maximum differences between the two endmember glacial and non-glacial modeled scenarios.
 Because TCN concentrations increase with exposure duration, a TCN exposure age reflects an integration of the timevarying production rates.
 To adjust the production rates over a glacial cycle, one must interpolate between the glacial production rate and the interglacial production rate by a fitting function that is appropriate to the glacial setting.
-For example, the production rate interpolation from an LGM (+6.5% correction) to present-day (0% correction after Stone (2000) is applied) of a boulder on a terminal moraine of an ice sheet at 5.7 km altitude, which was occupied by an oscillating ice margin for 5 ka before rapid retreat would have to be adjusted for all three conditions (Fig. 2.5).
+For example, the production rate interpolation from an LGM (+6.5% correction) to present-day (0% correction after Stone (2000) is applied) of a boulder on a terminal moraine of an ice sheet at 5.7 km altitude, which was occupied by an oscillating ice margin for 5 ka before rapid retreat would have to be adjusted for all three conditions (katabatic winds associated with the ice sheet for the first 5 ka of exposure, and the atmospheric variations due to cooling and the presence of ice sheets for the entire exposure duration, Fig. 2.5).
 On the other hand, a surface at sea level far removed from an ice sheet would experience a negligible integrated effect over the past 20 ka.
 The largest katabatic wind effect during a single glaciation would occur in areas where there has been a long-standing ice margin or on nunataks.
 Based on the distribution of erratic exposure ages from the front to rear of the broad moraine, Gosse et al. (1995) have shown that ice occupancy of the large LGM terminal moraine of the Fremont Lake lobe (Rocky Mountain Pinedale Glaciation type locality) may have persisted for more than 5 ka.
-Importantly, for exposure durations that span beyond the last 20 ka, the time-integrated climate effect on production rate will be larger considering that ice sheets modified the atmosphere for the majority of the Pleistocene.
+Importantly, for exposure durations than span beyond the last 20 ka, the time integrated climate effect on production rate will be larger considering that ice sheets modified the atmosphere for the majority of the Pleistocene.